Drewpeifer/demo/plexml/README.md

 Charts are built using [D3](https://d3js.org/)/[C3](https://c3js.org/).

 # Why is some data missing?
-Plex pulls all its metadata from [theTVDB.com](http://thetvdb.com) which is crowd-sourced information.
+Plex pulls all its metadata from [theTVDB.com](http://thetvdb.com) and [themoviedb.org](https://www.themoviedb.org/), which is crowd-sourced information.
 Some of the more obscure titles have incomplete data, especially when it comes to ratings, and I have not bothered to handle all the edge cases yet so you'll still see a few 'undefined' values floating around.